electricimp/imp-central-impt/CommandsManual.md

 If **--entities** option is specified, the command additionally deletes:
 - the Device Group referenced by [Project File](#project-file).
 All Devices assigned to this Device Group to be unassigned.
 All Deployments for this Device Group which have *"flagged"* attribute with value *true* to be updated to set it to *false*.
 As by [**impt dg delete --force**](#device-group-delete) command.
 - (if applicable) the production target Device Group for the Device Group referenced by [Project File](#project-file).
 All Devices assigned to this Device Group to be unassigned.
 All Deployments for this Device Group which have *"flagged"* attribute with value *true* to be updated to set it to *false*.
 As by [**impt dg delete --force**](#device-group-delete) command.
+- all builds (Deployments) related to the Device Groups mentioned above.
 - the Product which contains the Device Group referenced by [Project File](#project-file).
 The Product is NOT deleted if it contains more Device Groups, additional to the Device Groups mentioned above.
 But this is NOT considered as a command fail, the rest of the command may be completed successfully.

 User is informed about all entities and files which are going to be deleted or updated and is asked to confirm the operation (confirmed automatically with **--confirmed** option).